fewagency/fluent-html/readme.md

 ```

 ## Methods reference
-//TODO: document each group of methods and their usage

 ### Methods creating new elements
 The `FluentHtml` constructor and the static function share the same signature: